rafalh/dashfaction/README.md

     $DF Player Damage Modifier: 1.0
     // Enable '/save' and '/load' chat commands (works for all clients) and quick save/load controls handling (works for Dash Faction 1.5.0+ clients).
 Option designed with run-maps in mind.
     $DF Saving Enabled: false
-    // Enable Universal Plug-and-Play
+    // Enable Universal Plug-and-Play (enabled by default)
     $DF UPnP Enabled: true
     // Force all players to use the same character (check pc_multi.tbl for valid names)
     $DF Force Player Character: "enviro_parker"
-    // Maximal horizontal FOV that clients can use for level rendering
+    // Maximal horizontal FOV that clients can use for level rendering (unlimited by default)
     //$DF Max FOV: 125